 Hints and Tips

 This is your chance to tell your story.
-All good stories have a structure so whether you are submitting entries for outstanding group initiatives or individuals remember to structure your entry along the following lines:
+All good stories have a structure so whether you are submitting entries for an outstanding group initiative or individuals remember to structure your entry along the following lines:

 - Beginning: How did your idea come about or when did you decide to become a nurse?

 - Middle: What did you do to get there?
 Give examples demonstrating why you stand out